kieranpotts/rootfiles/.github/ISSUE_TEMPLATE/BUG.md

 assignees: ''
 ---

-A software bug is a mistake in the business logic of a computer program that causes it to behave in unintended ways, to produce incorrect results, or to otherwise not function as specified.
+> A software bug is a mistake in the business logic of a computer program that causes it to behave in unintended ways, to produce incorrect results, or to otherwise not function as specified.
+>

-Use this template to record a suspected bug in the software.
+> Use this template to record a suspected bug in the software.
 Delete any sections from the template that are not applicable.

 ## Instructions

-Follow these steps to reproduce the error:
+> Follow these steps to reproduce the error:

 1. Go to ...
 2. Click on ...
 3. Scroll down to ...

 ## Outcomes

-I expected the following to happen:
+Expected:

 - xxx
 - xxx
 - xxx

-But this happened instead:
+Actual:

 - xxx
 - xxx
 - xxx

 ## Version

-I am using the following version(s) of the software.
+> In which version(s) of the software does the bug manifest itself?
 Check all relevant boxes `[x]`:

 - [ ] beta-*
 - [ ] v1.*

-## Runtimes
+## Runtime environments

-I am running the software in the following host environments.
+> In which host environments did you test the software?
 Check all relevant boxes `[x]` and fill out the version and environment information:

 - [ ] Web browser
-    - Device: e.g. iPhone 6, HP Envy
+    - Device: eg iPhone 6, HP Envy
-    - OS: e.g. Android, iOS, Windows 10
+    - OS: eg Android, iOS, Windows 10
-    - Browser: e.g. Stock browser, Chrome, Safari
+    - Browser: eg Stock browser, Chrome, Safari
-    - Version: e.g. v22
+    - Version: eg v22
 - [ ] Node.js
-    - Version: e.g. v10.15
+    - Version: eg v10.15
-    - OS: e.g. macOS Mojave, Windows 10
+    - OS: eg macOS Mojave, Windows 10
-    - Package manager: e.g. NPM, Yarn
+    - Package manager: eg NPM, Yarn

-## Supporting Materials
+## Supporting materials

-Please include here anything relevant that supports the bug report, such as a screenshot of the error, output from error logs, or a failing test case.
+> Please include here anything relevant that supports the bug report, such as a screenshot of the error, output from error logs, or a failing test case.

-## Contribute
+## Contributing

-Are you able to contribute the required source code changes yourself?
+> Are you able to contribute the required source code changes yourself?
 Check one box `[x]`:

-- [ ] Yes
+- [ ] Yes, I want to contribute to the development of this feature
-- [ ] No
+- [ ] No, I do not have the time or skills